openvm-org/openvm/book/src/keccak-guest.md

 **Keccak Guest Library**

-To use the Keccak Guest Library, the `openvm-keccak-guest` crate must be imported in your program.
 The library provides two functions:

 - `keccak256`: Computes the Keccak-256 hash of the input data and returns an array of 32 bytes.
 - `set_keccak256`: Sets the output to the Keccak-256 hash of the input data.